maik3y/soccer-manager/README.md

 ##### `serve -s build`

-Open [http://localhost:5000](http://localhost:5000) to view it in the browser.
+Now open [http://localhost:5000](http://localhost:5000) in your favorite browser and voilá :)